 The Gils ski area at Sun Peaks has long been considered by locals to be one of the best ski areas at Sun Peaks for amazing stashes of snow, spectacular, gladed back-country runs, and safe yet thrilling off-piste skiing.
-Locals loved it and kept it a secret for years while it was an out-of-bounds ski area, but for the 2014/15 ski season, it was brought into the official boundary of Sun Peaks ski resort.
+Locals loved it and kept it a secret for years while it was an out-of-bounds ski area, but as of the 2014/15 ski season, it was brought into the official boundary of Sun Peaks ski resort.

 With the inclusion of Gil's and a few new runs on Mt.
 Morrisey which, when combined, added 500 acres of new avalanche controlled and patrolled terrain to the resort, Sun Peaks officially became the 2nd largest ski resort in Canada in terms of skiable terrain.